-After the ceremonial feeding was out of the way, my friend (the wife) got up to clear the plates.
+After the ceremonial feeding was out of the way, my friend (the wife) got up to clear the table.
 I instinctively got up to help her.
-My husband instinctively got up to help both of us.
+Mister instinctively got up to help both of us.

-My friend's husband, who was burdened with no such instincts, sat there and watched as the three of us made laps of the kitchen to clear up.
-After my last lap, as I sat down next to him, he leaned over with a conspiratorial smile, pointed in the direction of my husband, and whispered, "Bada gharelu ladka dhoonda hai."
-(What a homely boy you've picked.)
+My friend's husband - who was burdened with no such instincts - sat there and watched as the three of us made several laps of the kitchen.
+After my last lap, as I sat down next to him, he leaned over with a conspiratorial smile, pointed in the direction of my husband, and whispered sarcastically, "Bada gharelu ladka dhoonda hai?"
+(Such a homely boy you've picked?)

-It was meant as a jibe to shame a man for helping out in 'womanly' tasks.
-And to shame me, as the woman, for 'letting' my man indulge in such trivial pursuits when it should be clear to all of us that men were put on the planet to do bigger things than clearing the table.
+It was a jibe to shame a man for helping out in 'womanly' tasks.
+And to shame me, as the woman, for letting my man indulge in such trivial pursuits.
+After all, it should be clear to all of us that men were put on the planet to do bigger things than clearing the table.